duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 - "To be able to save plots to a local directory."
 keypoints:
 - "Use `read_csv()` to read tabular data in R."
-- "Geometries are the visual elements drawn on data visualizations (lines, points, etc.), and aesthetics are the visual properties of those geometries (color, position, etc.)."
+- "Geometries are the visual elements drawn on data visualizations (lines, points, etc.), and aesthetics are the visual properties of those geometries that are assigned to variables in the data (color, position, etc.)."
 - "Use `ggplot()` and geoms to create data visualizations, and save them using `ggsave()`."
 ---